-Latest Situation of Seasonal Influenza and Guidelines on Proper Hand Hygiene and Proper Use of Mask
+Alert on Further Increase in Seasonal Influenza Activity in Hong Kong and Guidelines on Proper Hand Hygiene and Proper Use of Mask

-I refer to our previous letter dated January 10, 2018, and would like to update you on the latest activity of seasonal influenza in Hong Kong.
-The influenza surveillance data of the Centre for Health Protection (CHP) of the Department of Health showed that the local seasonal influenza activity has markedly increased in the past two weeks to a high level.
+I refer to our previous letter dated January 2, 2019, and would like to update you on the latest activity of seasonal influenza.
+Hong Kong has entered the winter influenza season in early January 2019 and the local seasonal influenza activity has continued to increase in the past week.
+The community should heighten vigilance for protection against influenza.